asynkayo/rm8/DEVICES.md

-Here are some hints to
+Here are some hints to get rm8 running on various devices.

 ## Anbernic RG353P